 Follow her at @mwmukuria

 Read her recent profile in Forbes: How One Woman Is Starting A Menstrual Revolution in Kenya.

 Megan White mukuria

-ZanaAfrica Foundation was founded in 2007 by Megan White Mukuria an Ashoka fellow (’15) and a graduate of Harvard University (‘99), who while working with Kenyan street children in 2001, learned that sanitary pads were out of reach for 65% of girls, causing them to not only miss 6 weeks of school each year, but to drop out of school all together at twice the rate of boys.
+ZanaAfrica Foundation was founded in 2007 by Megan Mukuria, who, while working with Kenyan street children in 2001, learned that sanitary pads were out of reach for 65% of girls, and that they had no related health education to support them through joys and challenges of growing up.

 The urgency of this issue led her to start ZanaAfrica in an effort to expand access to sanitary pads and reproductive health education among marginalized adolescent girls.
 Since 2013, ZanaAfrica has supported over 50,000 girls with sanitary pads, underwear, and rights-based reproductive health education to support their education, health, and psychosocial outcomes.